Breadcrumbs

 option

-0 = position does not have to be signed.
+0 = position does not need to be signed.

 1 = position must be signed.
 (Mandatory field)